westonMS/ecen520_student/resources/assignment_mechanics.md

 An assignment "submission" involves a final commit and tag of files to your class repository.
 The assignment due dates are posted on learning suite.
-Please review the learning suite syllabus for details on the late policy for assignments.
 Each assignment submission will require a unique 'tag' where the actual tag is the same as the directory for the assignment.
 When grading your assignment, I will check the submission time of this tag.
 If your latest commit of any file in the assignment with this tag is later than the deadline then you will be penalized for being late.